ccorcos/datalog-js/README.md

 ## Notes

 - TypeScript classes offer more type power than plain object.
 But don't be confused, this code is not "object-oriented".
 In fact, its very functional.

+- Database is a Datalog flavor, very much inspired by Datomic and [level-fact-base](https://github.com/smallhelm/level-fact-base).